Inter-valley coherent order and isospin fluctuation mediated superconductivity in rhombohedral trilayer graphene: Discussion

 On a different note, a two-dimensional annular Fermi surface allows for a Kohn-Luttinger mechanism for pairing \cite{KL1965,Baranov1992,Maiti2013,Raghu2011,Chubukov2017}.
 Similarly to the mechanism explored in this work, in the Kohn-Luttinger mechanism the pairing is driven by electronic fluctuations.
 However, no particular soft collective mode is assumed (i.e., the system is not assumed to be close to a continuous transition).
 Instead, all the particle-hole fluctuation channels contribute on the same footing.
 For RTG, this mechanism was recently found to lead to a chiral state \cite{Ghazaryan}, similar to the state predicted in this work in the vicinity of the critical point.

 \emph{Outlook-} Our study provides a starting point for further theoretical and experimental investigation of correlation effects and superconductivity in RTG in particular, and in \textit{non-moir\'e} few-layered graphene more generally.
 It also shows that, somewhat contrary to usual belief, spin-singlet superconductors can be favored by ferromagnetic Hund's coupling when additional (valley) degrees of freedom are relevant.
-The question of how much of this physics carries over to moir\'e graphene platforms which also feature strong iso-spin fluctuations in topological flat bands \cite{Saito2021,Zondiner2020,NickPRX,Khalaf2020} is left for future work.
+While our phenomenological treatment of coupling between electrons and soft-modes only allows us obtain an estimate of the superconducting critical temperature, our work motivates numerical explorations to determine $T_c$ accurately as a function of carrier density and electric field in RTG.
+Understanding the relevance of RTG physics to moir\'e graphene platforms, which also feature strong iso-spin fluctuations in topological flat bands \cite{Saito2021,Zondiner2020,NickPRX,Khalaf2020}, or to surface superconductivity in rhombohedral graphite \cite{Kopnin,Kopnin2} is left for future work.

+\emph{Note added-} Recently, we became aware of another study of isospin fluctuation-mediated superconductivity in RTG \cite{Levitov}.
+Since this paper was submitted, several more studies of unconventional superconductivity in RTG have appeared \cite{Guinea,Roy,Yizhuang}.